Looking to send money to Ghana from the US? Let us show you how.

 How do I send money to Ghana from America?

-There are multiple options if you wish to send money to Ghana from the Unite States.
+You have multiple options to send money to Ghana from the US.

 Back to top